timdeschryver/timdeschryver.dev/content/blog/automagically-optimize-your-images-with-squoosh/index.md

 published: true
 ---

+Optimizing your images is important to have faster website and a good user experience.
 For my blog, I used to use the [Image Optimizer](https://github.com/marketplace/actions/image-optimizer) Github Action to optimize my images.

 The downside to this approach was that the optimization was only performed on Pull Requests.
 When I'm publishing a new blog post, I usually just pushed to the `main` branch, thus new images wouldn't be optimized.
 As a counter measurement, I also used [Squoosh](https://squoosh.app/) to optimize the banner images as this was mostly the only image I used.